 23. With the shifter protruding through the tunnel the plate is held in place with tape while the appropriate holes are drilled in the top of the tunnel.

-24. Here we see the new plate screwed in place.
-This tight fit around the shifter will minimize heat from migrating into the passenger compartment.
+24. Here we see the new plate, with a rubber seal, screwed in place.
+This tight fit around the shifter will minimize heat and road noise from migrating into the passenger compartment.

 25. Moving back under the car, the slip yoke driveshaft is connected and the exhaust installed again.
 Note the exhaust is routed through the new crossmember, exactly as the original design.